abinit/abinit/doc/tutorial/eph_intro.md

 The computation of the phonon band structure is activated automatically, provided the input file defines the high-symmetry $\qq$-path in terms of [[ph_nqpath]] vertices listed in the [[ph_qpath]] array.
-The [[ph_ndivsm]] variable defines the number of divisions used to sample the smallest segment of the path so that the number of points in each segment respects the proportions.
+The [[ph_ndivsm]] variable defines the number of divisions used to sample the smallest segment of the path so that the number of points in each segment is proportional to the length.
 The computation of the phonon band structure can be deactivated by setting [[prtphbands]] = 0.
 The final results are stored in the **PHBST.nc** file (same format at the one produced by ANADDB).